bambamboole/laravel-kickstart/README.md

 ## Todos
 Feel free to contribute to this project.
 Here are some ideas for the next steps:
-- Make API abilities dynamic
-- Add API endpoints for managing invitations and members
+- Add API endpoint for deleting invitations
 - Replace all hard coded strings with translations
 - Add more tests
-- Add OpenAPI specs workflow
 - Make readme more detailed
 - Add two factor authentication (multiple devices per user)
 - Add CI/CD setup for PHP and Javascript